Constructor-io/constructorio-ui-autocomplete/README.md

 ### Known Issues

+**Older Javascript environments**

+The library provides two different builds.
+CommonJS (cjs) and ECMAScript Modules (mjs)

+For ECMAScript Modules (mjs) build.
+The Javascript version is ESNext which might not be supported by your environment.
+If that's the case and your environment is using an older Javascript version like ES6 (ES2015), you might get this error.

+`Module parse failed: Unexpected token (15:32)
+You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file`

+To solve this you can import the CommonJS (cjs) build which supports ES6 (ES2015) syntax:

+`import CioAutocomplete from '@constructor-io/constructorio-ui-autocomplete/cjs'`

 **ESLint**

 There is a known issue with ESLint where it fails to resolve the paths exposed in the `exports` statement of NPM packages.
 If you are receiving the following error, you can safely disable ESLint using `// eslint-disable-line` for that line.